-Most of us decide to play a 9-hole course.
-A 9-hole course is a great way to get some time in at the course.
+Many of us decide to play a 9-holes.
+A 9-hole course is a great way to get some time on the links.
 It gives us an opportunity to hone our skills or simply have some fun, but how long should it take?

 It can be hard to calculate exactly how long you should be on the course, with factors such as skill level, and course type playing a major part.
 This can lead many to wonder just how good their pace of play is.

 If you find yourself wondering the same thing, you’ve come to the right place.

 Here, you will learn everything you need to know regarding how long a 9-hole course should take.
 By the end, you should have a better understanding of how you perform and how long you should be out on the course.

 How Long Does It Take To Play A 9-Hole Round?